4 Definitive Techniques to Making Small Talk

 Remember that annoying relatives (mom, brother, aunt) are likely stressed out, too.
 Probably more than you are.
 Let that fill you with a bit of compassion.

 Don’t react immediately, either.
 A pause is always much longer in your mind than it is to others.
-Breathe in and relax your body (Come to us for fantastic relaxation exercises if you want help with that.)
+Breathe in and relax your body (Come to us for fantastic relaxation exercises if you want help.)

 Repeat your relative’s message more kindly than you heard it.
 Your mother might use a tight, annoying voice to ask, “When are you gonna have a baby?”